 JAK Inhibitors in Psoriasis: A Promising New Treatment Modality

 Inflammatory cytokines play a crucial role in the pathophysiology of psoriasis.
 New therapies are targeting Janus kinases (JAKs), enzymes involved with transduction of cytokine receptor signaling.
+Objective:

 Review the utility of JAK inhibitors in the treatment of psoriasis.
 Methods:

 A review was performed using PubMed and Google to identify research relevant to the treatment of psoriasis using JAK inhibitors.
 Results:

 Janus Kinase inhibitors are promising potential therapeutic options for psoriasis.
+J Drugs Dermatol.

 Functional Domains of JAKs